 Traits of the best sales people

-When we undertake assignments for our clients, we work with them to develop an initial brief and add value by giving them an alternative, unbiased view, of the traits they should be seeking in their new hire.
+When we undertake assignments for our clients, we work with them to develop an initial brief and add value by giving them an alternative, unbiased view of the traits they should be seeking in their new hire.
 There are many considerations beyond industry and Sales experience, from culture fit to package expectations and future trajectory.
-It doesn’t necessarily follow that a high performing Sales person in one business, will move to a different business and continue on that trajectory.
-In fact, we have worked on many assignments where the successful candidate wasn’t the person who appeared the best fit on paper, and who if the client hadn’t been guided by us, may have written off even before initial interviews.
+It doesn’t necessarily follow that a high performing Sales person in one business will move to a different business and continue on that trajectory.
+In fact, we have worked on many assignments where the successful candidate wasn’t the person who appeared the best fit on paper, and who – if the client hadn’t been guided by us – may have been written off even before initial interviews.